Agentic-Insights/voice-bot/README.md

 - 🐳 [Docker](https://www.docker.com/) (required for running the project)

+API keys for:
+   - 🎙️ Deepgram (for speech transcription)
+   - 🧠 OpenAI (for the underlying agent)
+   - 🗣️ ElevenLabs (for speech synthesis)
+   - 📞 Twilio (for telephony)-

 The project uses the following components, which are automatically set up through Docker:

 - 🎬 [ffmpeg](https://ffmpeg.org/) (for audio processing)